Opium effects and side effects include short term pleasure and long term pain. The cycle of tolerance and withdrawal is a brutal side effect

 - Mental fog stays around even when not using the drug

-How Long Do Opiates Stay In Your System?
+How Long Do Opiates Stay In The System?

 - Body Fat Content